twesigomwedavid/cyp2d6-gt-algorithms/data/vcfs/README.md

-For all the haplotype VCF files used in this study, please see PharmVar database (v4.0.4) at https://www.pharmvar.org/resources.
+For all the haplotype VCF files used for simulation in this study, please see PharmVar database (v4.0.4) at https://www.pharmvar.org/resources.